 This tour is especially focused on Monastery and Monks highlighting with major Buddhist places nearby Kathmandu valley.
-Day Tours Nepal expert tour guide will briefly explain you about Nepal Monasteries, Monks, religion, and cultures this tour start 2 hrs drive from Kathmandu to Namo Buddha and then Pharping Monastery and at the end, we will visit Boudhanath for candle lightening.
+Day Tours Nepal expert tour guide will briefly explain you about Nepal Monasteries, Monks, religion, and cultures this tour start 2 hrs drive from Kathmandu to Namo Buddha and then Boudhanath Stupa for candle light.